Interview: Gail Needleman: Music Is Something You Do

 There are always people who are more interested in the mechanics of things—in any field, I think.
 But the training of musicians used to be more or less a private matter.
 You worked with a teacher and that teacher worked with you to impart what they knew, almost like an apprenticeship.
 Then music started being taught in classes and therefore things started being expressed more in terms of rules, something you could teach to a group of disparate people.
 Now you have conservatories and music schools, and it’s very competitive.

 A lot of people sort of pride themselves on the approach that it’s a tough world out there and you have to be tough to make it.
 So the system is biased against the people who are more sensitive and need a more individual approach, which was accommodated in Mozart’s or Bach’s day.
 So increasingly you have competitive people who know how to game the system.
 They’re the ones who can succeed, but a lot of them burn out.
 A friend of ours said that she was the only person from her class at Juilliard who was making a living as a musician.
 How come they all quit music?

 RW: Well you know it’s the same in the art world.

 RW: Oh yeah.
-You get all these MFA’s a year, and five years later not many are still doing art.
+You get all these MFA’s each year, and five years later not many are still making art.

 RW: I think it’s complicated.
 But there’s not much of a place in the culture to receive all these people wanting to be artists—that is, to be recognized by others as artists in some substantial way.

 RW: Yes.
 I think there’s something like that in the art world, too.
 A big reason is because the art world is also a money game.
 Money is always close to the people who become well known.
 It’s a chicken and egg thing.
 But artists who may have real magic may only be known by a small group.
 And these groups are isolated from each other.
 I don’t know if that happens in music.